ckanchanda/Surf_Check/README.md

 - What are the average for the parameters in these beaches?
 - What popular surfing location in CA provides the most ideal surfing conditions in a given season?
-- Can (unsupervised OR surfable/non-surfable logistic regression) machine learning algorithms be used to determine surfing condition viability?
 - Temperature, swell size/period.
 Leave out wind direction if its too hard
 - Accessibility to beaches
 - Peak surfing times/locations?